holland01/YAQ3R/prog.md

 to the shader parser, for example, before even validating whether or not the file is in fact a shader, is dumb

+**/9/3/2016**

+TODO

+- Fix issue in SendFile_OnLoad where the resolved path is completely messed up.
+	Suspect issue is a result of passing in the path string without the bundle prefix chopped off.

+- Test map loading; check for familiar assets by ensuring the loaded data can be viewed at runtime via the debugger

+- Make sure that, after the worker is finished and the data has been sent through the last emscripten_respond call back, the mounted directory is unmounted; this should happen for every bundle load to prevent excess allocations in RAM.
+You will need to create a new worker API function which performs this indirectly.
+The client would call into the worker, and the worker would in turn call into the javascript unmountWorkerFS function defined in fetch,js

+- Go through each and every asset loading call and make sure that the appropriate bundles are prefixed to the asset file path/URL.
+You'll have to load and unload a number of bundles in a much more granular manner, however this will likely only be apparent during the image load phase.